Andaman shama

 The Andaman shama (Copsychus albiventris) is a species of bird in the family Muscicapidae.
 It is endemic to the Andaman Islands.
+It is considered a restricted-range species because it occurs only within this island group.
 It was previously considered a subspecies of the white-rumped shama.
 Its natural habitats are subtropical or tropical dry forests and subtropical or tropical moist lowland forests.
+Although precise global population estimates are not available, the species is reported to be common within its limited range.
+The Andaman shama inhabits forested and semi-open habitats across several islands in the Andaman archipelago and is considered non-migratory.